BMCV/SuperDSM/README.rst

 Performance Considerations:
 """""""""""""""""""""""""""

-For full performance on both Intel and AMD CPUs, NumPy with MKL support must be used (instead of OpenBLAS which is often the default, see `this <https://stackoverflow.com/questions/62783262/why-is-numpy-with-ryzen-threadripper-so-much-slower-than-xeon>`_ for details).
+For full performance on both Intel and AMD CPUs, NumPy with MKL support must be used (instead of OpenBLAS which is often the default, see `details <https://stackoverflow.com/questions/62783262/why-is-numpy-with-ryzen-threadripper-so-much-slower-than-xeon>`_).
 When using Conda, this can be ensured by adding the dependency ``blas =*=mkl`` to your Conda environment.
-In addition, on AMD CPUs, the MKL version must be pinned to ``2020.0``.
+In addition, the MKL version must be pinned to ``2020.0`` on AMD CPUs.

 Later versions of MKL do not support AMD CPUs, and previous versions do not offer the required APIs.
 Unfortunately, it looks like this particular version of MKL has been removed from PyPI (see `available versions <https://pypi.org/project/mkl/#history>`_), so it is not possible to gain the full performance on AMD CPUs using *pip* instead of Conda, and thus the version of MKL is not pinned in *requirements.txt* by default.